 2. God is jealous, and the Lord takes vengeance.
 The Lord avenges and is the Master of wrath.
 The Lord takes vengeance on his adversaries and reserves it for His enemies.

-3. Though great in power, the Lord is slow to anger, but He will never leave the wicked unpunished.
+3. Though great in power, the Lord is slow to anger; still, He will never leave the wicked unpunished.
 His way is in the whirlwind and the storm, and the clouds are the dust of his feet.

 4. Rebuking the sea, He made it dry, and He dried up all the rivers.
 Bashan and Carmel withered, and the blossom of Lebanon languished.